Quality engineering: Quality objectives

 Quality objectives describe basic requirements for software quality.
 In quality engineering they often address the quality attributes of availability, security, safety, reliability and performance.
 With the help of quality models like ISO/IEC 25000 and methods like the Goal Question Metric approach it is possible to attribute metrics to quality objectives.
 This allows measuring the degree of attainment of quality objectives.
 This is a key component of the quality engineering process and, at the same time, is a prerequisite for its continuous monitoring and control.
 To ensure effective and efficient measuring of quality objectives the integration of core numbers, which were identified manually (e.g. by expert estimates or reviews), and automatically identified metrics (e.g. by statistical analysis of source codes or automated regression tests) as a basis for decision-making is favourable.

+Composite indicators are increasingly used in quality engineering to summarize various software quality metrics into a single score.
+The Quality Engineering Score (QE Score) is one such example, combining multiple quality dimensions into a continuously updated indicator to support monitoring and decision-making.
+The approach is publicly documented and has been presented at professional conferences such as the French Software Testing Days.

 Actors

 The end-to-end quality management approach to quality engineering requires numerous actors with different responsibilities and tasks, different expertise and involvement in the organisation.

 Different roles involved in quality engineering: